-Hoffman Walker & Smith can help with Kentucky Laws On Child Dependency, Neglect And Abuse And Emergency Child Custody
+Hoffman Walker & Knauf can help with Kentucky Laws On Child Dependency, Neglect And Abuse And Emergency Child Custody

-The attorneys at Hoffman Walker & Smith have the knowledge and experience to help if you’ve been charged with child dependency, neglect or abuse, or if you believe that such charges should be brought against someone.
-Hoffman Walker & Smith handle Kentucky cases involving:
+The attorneys at Hoffman Walker & Knauf have the knowledge and experience to help if you’ve been charged with child dependency, neglect or abuse, or if you believe that such charges should be brought against someone.
+Hoffman Walker & Knauf handle Kentucky cases involving:

 Emergency Custody Orders